john-org/2-react-Intro/readme.md

 <AddPirate addPirate={addPirate} />
 ```

 Examine the props in React tool.
-We have passed the function in App.js down to the component just as we might pass any property.
+We have passed the function in App.js down to the component as a property.

-We will use `createPirate` to develop a pirate instance and then pass the result to addPirate to store the instance in state.
+We will use `createPirate` to develop a pirate object and then pass the object to addPirate.

 In `AddPirate` - destructure the prop: